-Ulysses Simpson Grant was born April 26, 1822 in Point Pleasant, Ohio.
-Against his father’s wishes, Grant entered the U.S. Military Academy and finished in the middle of the class.
+Ulysses Simpson Grant was born April 26, 1822, in Point Pleasant, Ohio.
+Against his father’s wishes, Grant entered the US Military Academy and finished in the middle of the class.
 Like most military school graduates at the time, Grant was sent to Mexico and served under General Zachary Taylor during the Mexican War.
 In other endeavors before the Civil War, Grant was unsuccessful.

-In 1864, President Lincoln named him General-in-Chief of the Union army.
-Grant’s “Overland Campaign” at such battles as Wilderness, Cold Harbor and Petersburg took a heavy toll on Lee’s Army of Northern Virginia, despite the heavy casualties inflicted upon his forces.
+In 1864, President Lincoln named him general in chief of the Union army.
+Grant’s “Overland Campaign” at such battles as Wilderness, Cold Harbor, and Petersburg took a heavy toll on Lee’s Army of Northern Virginia, despite the heavy casualties inflicted upon his forces.
 Lee’s weakened forces held the Confederate strongholds of Petersburg and Richmond for ten months before being overwhelmed by Grant’s forces.
-On April 9, 1865 Ulysses S. Grant received Lee’s surrender and the Civil War was over.
+On April 9, 1865, Ulysses S. Grant received Lee’s surrender and the Civil War was over.

 In 1869, Grant was elected president of the United States.
 Unlike his military campaigns, his presidency was less than successful and plagued by corruption.
-Although he presided over Reconstruction in the south, Grant was seen associating with prospectors who tried to corner the market in gold.
-When he realized their plan he authorized the Treasury to sell enough gold to ruin the plan, but the damage had already been done to business.
+Although he presided over Reconstruction in the South, Grant was seen associating with prospectors who tried to corner the market in gold.
+When he realized their plan, he authorized the Treasury to sell enough gold to ruin the plan, but the damage had already been done to business.
 After the presidency, Grant joined a financial firm that ultimately went bankrupt.
 In 1885, he died of throat cancer shortly after writing his personal memoirs.
 His works ultimately made $450,000 for his family.
-Grant is currently honored on the 50 dollar bill of the United States.
+Grant is currently honored on the fifty-dollar bill of the United States.